 This page should provide you with the necessary starting points.
 It can always be rather difficult to know what to start with, especially when you're just jumping in.
 However, any help is most welcome and with some time you should be able to decide what you want to work on yourself.

 To know what is currently happening or what could be worked on, we have a few important pages.
-The roadmap provides a planning for upcoming releases, where sometimes tasks are assigned or listed to be picked up by somebody.
-Known issues, including many which are generally free for anybody to look into can be found on [http://mantis.manasource.org Mantis].
+The bug tracker provides a planning for upcoming releases, where sometimes tasks are assigned or listed to be picked up by somebody.

 These pages and others are linked from the section for developers on the main page.

-Our current projects include the client and two different servers.
-The server which is currently used is a customized version of eAthena (a Ragnarok Online server emulator) and the new server ManaServ which is less used at the moment but is heavily being worked on.
+Our project includes a various of programs.
 See the Git repository page about how to get the source of these programs.
 Try to browse the source to see if you can get a bit familiar with them.

-When you are searching for something you could do you should check our bug- and task tracking system on http://mantis.manasource.org.
+If you are searching for something you could do you should check our bugtracker.
 It lists a lot of small and large problems on many different areas.
 Just pick one that interests you.

 Your first contributions could be in the form of patches submitted to our Mantis task tracker or the developer mailing list.
 Please check the hacking guidelines before writing your patches.
 If it turns out you like the project and you want to keep contributing for a long period, we'll consider giving you push access to our main Git repository.